Pirongia

-Pirongia is a small town in the Waipa District of the Waikato region of New Zealand's North Island.
+Pirongia is a small town in the Waipā District of the Waikato region of New Zealand's North Island.
 It is 12 kilometres to the west of Te Awamutu, on the banks of the Waipā River, close to the foot of the 962 metre Mount Pirongia, which lies in Pirongia Forest Park to the west of the town.

 Pirongia was originally named Alexandra, after the English Princess of Wales, but to avoid confusion with the town of that name in the South Island the name was changed to Pirongia.
 Some of the village's businesses and organisations such as the Alexandra Hotel and the Alexandra Racing Club retain the earlier name.
-Alexandra Racing Club, established in 1866, is reputed to be the second oldest racing club in New Zealand.
+Alexandra Racing Club, established in 1866 or 1872, was put into recess in 2019.

 History

 Early history

 At the northern end of the town, between the Waipā River and the Mangapiko Stream, is the site of Mātakitaki pā.
 This was the location of a Māori battle in May 1822 between invading musket-armed Ngāpuhi led by Hongi Hika and defending Waikato led by Pōtatau Te Wherowhero, during the musket wars.